For the average Internet user, the most potent form of self-defense is anti-virus software

 While applying security hot-fixes in a timely fashion is recommended, there is always the chance of being attacked through a newly discovered vulnerability before it can be identified and patched.

-The premise of this paper is to review various ways of protecting web servers from unknown attacks over port 80.
+The admin should be aware of the various ways of protecting web servers from unknown attacks over port 80.